weathermuffin/ckdcatsupplies-site/docs/anemia.md

 View on <a href="https://www.naturalpetwarehouse.com/fresh-is-best-freeze-dried-duck-liver-fillets-dog-treats" class="external" target="_blank">Natural Pet Warehouse <svg width="18" height="18" viewBox="0 0 24 24" aria-labelledby="svg-external-link-title"><use xlink:href="#svg-external-link"></use></svg></a>

+{: .lunasays-title }
+> &#x1F63A; Luna Says
+>
+> My internal medicine specialist said liver is a good source of iron and may help with keeping anemia away.
+So far, so good!

 * * *